pponto/gulp-webdev/README.md

 ### dist command

-`gulp dist` will compile all files, as well all  images in the `/img` folder, which are only copied with the default command.
+`gulp dist` will compile all files, as well all images in the `/img` will be compressed, which are only copied with the default command.

 ```sh
 $ gulp dist